-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025

-The specific regulations for your apprenticeship qualification are available through your Apprenticeship Enrolment and Support Team (AEST) or equivalent contact, as noted within the 'Apprenticeship Enrolment and Support Team definition in the Glossary of Terms at the end of this document.
+The specific regulations for your apprenticeship qualification are available through your Apprenticeship Enrolment and Support Team (AEST).

-These Regulations and, unless stated otherwise, all of the rules, regulations (with the exception of the specific qualification regulations available through your AEST), policies and procedures referred to in these Regulations are available from the Student Policies and Regulations section of The Open University website.
+Unless otherwise stated, these Regulations and all of the rules, regulations (with the exception of the specific qualification regulations available through the Apprentice Enrolment and Support Team), policies and procedures referred to in these Regulations are available from the Student Policies and Regulations section of The Open University website.

-The Academic Regulations (Apprentices) has been produced to combine both those regulations which govern your study for an academic qualification at the Open University, and those external regulations provided by your apprenticeship Funding Provider which govern your Apprenticeship Programme.
+The Academic Regulations (Apprentices) has been produced to combine regulations which govern your study for an academic qualification at The Open University, and those external regulations provided by your apprenticeship Funding Provider, which govern your Apprenticeship Programme.
 We acknowledge that these Regulations are heavily influenced by external apprenticeship regulations which are amended on an ongoing basis.
 Wherever possible, these Regulations will be reviewed and revised to reflect any changes to the external governing environment.
-In any instances where an external regulatory change impacts upon a Regulation listed within this document, your AEST, or equivalent contact, at The Open University will be able to advise on the most up-to-date rules which govern your personal circumstances as an Open University Apprentice.
+In any instances where an external regulatory change impacts upon a Regulation listed within this document, the Apprentice Enrolment and Support Team, or equivalent Nation contact, at The Open University will be able to advise on the most up-to-date rules which govern your personal circumstances as an Open University Apprentice.
 You can also contact your relevant Open University Office for up-to-date information using the contact details at the end of this section.

 These Regulations have been produced in line with current external rules published by the Education and Skills Funding Agency (ESFA) specifically for English Apprentices.
 Regulations governing apprenticeships within other Nations (Scotland, Wales and Northern Ireland) will be provided by your Funding Provider, and therefore exact rules or terminology may differ to those presented within these Regulations.
 Wherever possible, these Regulations will be reviewed and revised to reflect any changes to the external governing environment across all Nations.
-If you are an Apprentice studying for a qualification in a UK Nation other than England, your AEST or equivalent contact will be able to advise on the most up-to-date funding rules governing your personal circumstances.
-You can also contact your relevant Open University Office for up-to-date information on the funding rules related to your Nation:
+If you are an Apprentice studying for a qualification in a UK Nation other than England, the Apprentice Enrolment and Support Team or equivalent Nation contact will be able to advise on the most up-to-date funding rules governing your personal circumstances.
+You can also contact your relevant Open University Office for up-to-date information on the funding rules related to your Nation.